awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cloud_Intelligence/Cost & Usage Report Dashboards/Dashboards/deploy_dashboards.md

 1. Update your **CURBucketPath** and set the **CURisAggregated** flag to `yes`;

 2. Select the Dashboards you want to install.
-We recommend deploying all three.
+We recommend deploying all three CUR-based dashboards; Cost Intelligence Dashboard, CUDOS, and the KPI Dashboard.

 3. Select **Next** at the bottom of **Specify stack details** and then select **Next** again on the **Configure stack options** page.